PeterPerhac/blog/_posts/2017-05-20-conditionals.md

 # Conditional flatMap

-I found myself in a situation when several `Futures` had to execute in a predefined sequence and one of those `Future`s was to be executed _only uder a certain condition_.
-I immediately reached for the cats-provided flatMap syntax (`cats.syntax.flatMap._`) and my pet `ifM` but later decided the solution looked ugly and so I played with cats and made the code nicer to read.
+I found myself in a situation when several Futures had to execute in a predefined sequence and one of those Futures was to be executed _only uder a certain condition_.
+I immediately reached for the cats-provided flatMap syntax (`cats.syntax.flatMap._`) and my pet `ifM`:

+{% highlight scala %}
+  _ <- condition.pure.ifM(service.call(params), ().pure)
+{% endhighlight %}

+However, the above doesn't look good.
+It's hard to see what's going on.
+So I tinkered with cats and made the more pleasing to the eye:

+{% highlight scala %}
+  _ <- service.call(params) onlyIf condition
+{% endhighlight %}

 After all,

 >  In the original language design great care was taken to ensure that the syntax would allow programmers to create natural looking DSLs.
 >